chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

     llm = HuggingFacePipeline(pipeline=text_pipeline)
 ```

-## 9. Use an LLM and a similarity search database to generate answers to questions
+## 9. Augment the prompt and generate answers to questions

-Next, xx:

-* xxx
+Retrieves relevant documents, formats them, provides context to augment the prompt and generates a concise answer:

 ```bash